IshaanAdarsh/Postgres-extension-tutorial/Quick-Start/Anatomy_of_extension.md

 The code file can include additional functions, data types, operators, and other database entities as required by the extension's functionality.
 It provides the foundation for extending PostgreSQL and allows developers to define custom behavior that can be executed within the database.

-# Creating Code Files for PostgreSQL Extensions:
+## Creating Code Files for PostgreSQL Extensions:
 Code Files: The code files contain the actual implementation of the extension's functionality.
 These files are typically written in a programming language such as C, C++, Python, or any other supported language.
 The code files interact with the database through the SQL interface and provide additional features and capabilities.
-Create a quick start on how to go about writing Code Files (how it will help the developer)while creating a Extension in Postgres.
+Create a quick start on how to go about writing Code Files (how it will help the developer)while creating an Extension in Postgres.

 Sure!
 Here's a quick start guide on writing code files for a PostgreSQL extension: